microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 You will find the `.env.sample` file in the root of the codespace.
 If you are working on your local workstation, you will find the `.env.sample` file in the root of the folder where you have unpacked the student `Resources.zip` file.

 - Rename the file from `.env.sample` to `.env`.
-- Add required credentials of Azure resources in the `.env` file.
+- Add Azure OpenAI credentials and model deployment names in the `.env` file.

   **HINT:** You can get these credentials through the Azure AI Studio.
 Click on the **Connections** tab on the left navigation bar.
 Click on your AOAI resource and you should see the **API Key** as well as the **Target**, which is your endpoint.